v0.14.0 · MIT licensed · open source

 Predicates= <> < <= > >=IS NULL / IS NOT NULLLIKE / NOT LIKE / ILIKEIN (literal-list)AND / OR / NOTarithmetic + ||

-AggregatesCOUNT(*)COUNT(DISTINCT col)SUMAVGMINMAXGROUP BY <col>
+AggregatesCOUNT(*)COUNT(DISTINCT col)SUMAVGMINMAXGROUP BY <col>HAVING

 UPDATEmulti-column SETWHEREarithmetic in SETUNIQUE + type checksFTS / HNSW index maintenance